 I’ve discussed how a free market monopoly does not remove the incentive to maintain low prices and quality services.
 The problem is when there is barrier to the entry of a market.
 Antitrust laws do nothing to prevent this.
 Most often, corporations employ anti-trust laws against their competitors.
 Companies will use the laws in the perverse way, to limit their competitors and gain more protection for themselves.
 In other words, the laws are used to achieve monopoly power, not to maintain it.
 And it’s very easy for a company to file an antitrust lawsuit against a competitor because laws are so broad.
 If a company charges higher prices than competitors, they are accused of price gouging and profiteering.
 If a company charges lower prices than competitors, they are accused of predatory price-cutting.
 If they were to charge the same amount as competitors, they could be charged with collusion or cartelization.

 A company would suffer significant losses, which would be difficult to recover because rival firms are capable of exiting the market when prices are lowered and then re-entering when prices are increased.
 In his book Capitalism, George Reisman points out that a larger firm suffers larger losses than the smaller firms.
-If one firm owned 90% of the business in a specific market, and lowers prices to inflict losses upon a smaller business that owns 10% of the market, then the predatory business is suffering losses of 90% compared to the latter’s 10%.
-He goes on to state “It’s difficult to see the advantage constituted by nine times the wealth and nine times the business if money is lost at a rate that is 9 times as great.”
+If one firm owned ninety percent of the business in a specific market, and lowers prices to inflict losses upon a smaller business that owns ten percent of the market, then the predatory business is suffering losses of ninety percent compared to the latter’s ten percent.
+He goes on to state “It’s difficult to see the advantage constituted by nine times the wealth and nine times the business if money is lost at a rate that is nine times as great.”

 The only way a company could recoup from a predatory pricing scheme is if government were to create barriers to enter the industry.

-Earlier this week, I provided an example of a failed attempt of predatory pricing where a German cartel called Bromkonvention was selling bromine in the United States for less than half the market price in order to put Herbert Dow out of business so that he could not compete with them in Europe.
-The cartel had a fixed price of 49 cents per pound, compared to Dow’s price of 36 cents per pound.
-The Bromkonvention began selling bromine in the United States for 15 cents per pound in order to put Dow out of business so they could gain a larger market share in Europe.
-The scheme backfired when Dow bought the bromine in the US at the lowered price of 15 cents and then sold it in Germany and Europe at a competitive price of 27 cents per pound.
+As an example, there was a failed attempt of predatory pricing where a German cartel called Bromkonvention was selling bromine in the United States for less than half the market price in order to put Herbert Dow out of business so that he could not compete with them in Europe.
+The cartel had a fixed price of forty-nine cents per pound, compared to Dow’s price of thirty-six cents per pound.
+The Bromkonvention began selling bromine in the United States for fifteen cents per pound in order to put Dow out of business so they could gain a larger market share in Europe.
+The scheme backfired when Dow bought the bromine in the US at the lowered price of fifteen cents and then sold it in Germany and Europe at a competitive price of twenty-seven cents per pound.
 The Bromkonvention continued to drop the price in the US and Dow continued to be competitive in Europe.

 John D. Rockefeller and Standard Oil

 It’s difficult to have a discussion on monopolies without the topic of John D. Rockefeller and Standard Oil being brought up.
 Most people will point to this case as proof that companies do raise prices arbitrarily and that antitrust laws are needed.
-It is true that the company’s share of the refinery market rose from 4 percent in 1870 to nearly 85 percent in 1880.
-However, Standard’s share of the petroleum market fell to 68% by 1907.
+It is true that the company’s share of the refinery market rose from four percent in 1870 to nearly eighty-five percent in 1880.
+However, Standard’s share of the petroleum market fell to sixty-eight percent by 1907.

-In 1892, Standard had refined 39 million barrels of crude oil.
-This amount increased to 99 million barrels in 1911.
-Despite the fact that Standard Oil refined larger volumes of crude oil, its own oil production as a percentage of total market supply decreased from 34% in1898 to 11% in 1906.
+In 1892, Standard had refined thirty-nine million barrels of crude oil.
+This amount increased to ninety-nine million barrels in 1911.
+Despite the fact that Standard Oil refined larger volumes of crude oil, its own oil production as a percentage of total market supply decreased from thirty-four percent in 1898 to eleven percent in 1906.
 This was all prior to the antitrust suit that was filed against Standard oil in 1906.

 Dominick Armentano states:

 “The little-known truth is that when the government took Standard Oil to court in 1907, Standard Oil’s market share had been declining for a decade.
-Far from being a monopoly, Standard’s share of petroleum refining was approximately 64% at the time of trial.
-Moreover, there were at least 147 other domestic oil-refining competitors in the market; and some of these were large, vertically integrated firms such as Texaco, Gulf Oil, and Sun.
-Kerosene outputs had expanded enormously (contrary to usual monopolistic conduct); and prices for kerosene had fallen from more than $2 per gallon in the early 1860s to approximately six cents per gallon at the time of the trial.
+Far from being a monopoly, Standard’s share of petroleum refining was approximately sixty-four percent at the time of trial.
+Moreover, there were at least one hundred forty-seven other domestic oil-refining competitors in the market; and some of these were large, vertically integrated firms such as Texaco, Gulf Oil, and Sun.
+Kerosene outputs had expanded enormously (contrary to usual monopolistic conduct); and prices for kerosene had fallen from more than two dollars per gallon in the early 1860s to approximately six cents per gallon at the time of the trial.
 So much for the myth of the Standard Oil “monopoly.”